From The First Stone: Some Questions About Sex and Power, Helen Garner, Sydney, Australia, Picador Pan Macmillan Australia, 1995:

 “Can a young woman really expect to go through life without ever having to take on this responsibility?
 Has a girl like Elizabeth Rosen even the faintest idea what a powerful anima figure she is to the men she encounters in her life?
 She told the court that Doctor Shepherd had got down on his knees before her.
 Which of them does the word humiliated apply to here?”

 Garner is speaking here as though Elizabeth Rosen and Colin Shepherd are acting a bipolar field of power and sexuality.
-The people in the incident ad its long and complex aftermath actually act in a field at least a quadrilateral: power; gender; culture(s); religion.
+The people in the incident and its long and complex aftermath actually act in a field which is at least a quadrilateral: power; gender; culture(s); religion.

 This expanded view glimmers on the edges of other passages in the book: